ALF-eV/Association/DE-RSE-Proposal.md

 At the sole discretion of the Vorstand?

 ### File of Open Source Developers
-We can collect contact data of persons who are willing to work on research software Projects on a freelance basis and thereby facilitate bringing skilled/reliable developers together with projects in need of manpower.
+We can collect contact data of persons who are willing to work on research software projects on a freelance basis and thereby facilitate bringing skilled/reliable developers together with projects in need of manpower.